Default Comparison Type behaviour

 - The flexibility to choose any ‘Next Action’ (e.g. email, print, save to DMS, copy to clipboard)

-Draftable team has built dedicated comparison algorithms to compare Excel and PowerPoint files and produce an Excel/PowerPoint compare with changes shown as Redlined markup.
-Additionally, Draftable offers Excel/PowerPoint comparison via our side-by-side comparison type.- Redline in PowerPoint (.pptx file)
+Draftable has built dedicated comparison algorithms for Excel and PowerPoint files that produce an Excel or PowerPoint output with changes shown as redlined markup.
+Additionally, Draftable offers Excel and PowerPoint comparison via the Side by Side in Draftable comparison type.- Redline in Powerpoint (.pptx file)

 Departures Table